hwalsuklee/tensorflow-mnist-CVAE/README.md

 </tr>
 </table>

-The leftmost columns show images randomly selected from the test set.
+The leftmost columns show images generated from 4 z-vectors.
 The other columns show analogical fantasies of x by the generative model, where the latent variable z of each row is set to the value inferred from the test-set image on the left by the inference network.